-As part of the University of Otago Medical School, established in 1875, the Dunedin School of Medicine enjoys the proud legacy of New Zealand's first medical school.
+As part of the University of Otago Medical School, established in 1875, the Dunedin Campus enjoys the proud legacy of New Zealand's first medical school.
 Centrally located in the city of Dunedin, New Zealand, the School is the medical hub for the Dunedin Health campus.

-Additional to its world-class research-based training at Dunedin and Southland Hospitals, the Dunedin School of Medicine also provides students with rural healthcare experience in country areas around Otago and Southland, and experience in urban community settings.
+Additional to its world-class research-based training at Dunedin and Southland Hospitals, the Dunedin Campus also provides students with rural healthcare experience in country areas around Otago and Southland, and experience in urban community settings.

 World-class medical education and research

-Supporting the teaching programmes are the Dean’s Department, and seven academic departments, each with a number of specialty sections or units.
+Supporting the teaching programmes are the Dean’s Office and eight academic departments, each with a number of specialty sections or units.

-- Mission statement of the Dunedin School of Medicine
+- Mission statement of Otago Medical School’s Dunedin Campus

-- History of the Dunedin School of Medicine
+- History of Otago Medical School’s Dunedin Campus

-- Structure of the Dunedin School of Medicine
+- Structure of Otago Medical School’s Dunedin Campus

 The University of Otago website has comprehensive information about living and working in Dunedin.
 There you can read more about: